FlorianLemarchand/formation_eavesdropping_denoising/PW1.md

 ## 4. Advanced Filtering
 In this section, you will experiment an example of advanced filtering.
 This method, while more efficient, is also more dedicated.
 You will see that it does not adapt well to noise distributions slightly different from what the method is made for.

-1. Re-use previsous to load 'im1' and noise it with an additive white Gaussian noise (AWGN) with standard deviation 50.
+1. Re-use previous code to load grayscale 'im1' and synthetically noise it with an additive white Gaussian noise (AWGN) with standard deviation 100.

 2. Use the 'bm3d' filter to denoise the resulting sample.
 Be careful as bm3d takes int8 image as input.
 You can use 'img_as_ubyte' to cast the image.
 Compare the enhancement obtained with the results of basics filters.